Case Stated

 The party having carriage shall lodge with the Registrar as soon as may be, the requisite number of copies of the case stated, and on lodgment of those copies the case will be set down for hearing at such time as the Court of Appeal directs.

-If the Court of Appeal is of opinion that the law, the validity of which has been questioned, is invalid having regard to the provisions of the Constitution, the Court of Appeal shall forthwith order the release of the person detained in accordance with that law.
+If the Court of Appeal is of the opinion that the law, the validity of which has been questioned, is invalid having regard to the provisions of the Constitution, the Court of Appeal shall forthwith order the release of the person detained in accordance with that law.

-If the Court of Appeal is of opinion that the law, the validity of which has been questioned, is not invalid having regard to the provisions of the Constitution, the Court of Appeal shall so answer the question raised for its determination in the case stated, and shall remit the case to the High Court to be dealt with according to law.
+If the Court of Appeal is of the opinion that the law, the validity of which has been questioned, is not invalid having regard to the provisions of the Constitution, the Court of Appeal shall so answer the question raised for its determination in the case stated, and shall remit the case to the High Court to be dealt with according to law.